-Google Drive is a cloud storage solution with 15GB of storage available for free and paid plans with additional storage and features.
+Google Drive is a cloud storage solution with 15GB of storage available for free and paid plans, plus additional storage and features.
 Google Drive is a user-friendly option thanks to its simple interface and integration with Google Docs.

 If you’re new to using Google Drive, take a look at the following guide to find out how to create an account, upload and download documents, share your files, and get the most out of the service.